Orlando Solar – Everything You Need to Know

 For the sake of simplicity, we’ll make a few assumptions about your energy costs – the average home in Florida uses about 13,700 kWh of energy every year, at a cost of 11.39¢/kWh.
 Using NREL’s PVWatts calculator, a typical system in Orlando might deliver around 7300 kilowatt hours (kWh) per year – that’s a saving of around $831 dollars.
 Add that to the tax credit, and you’re looking at savings of $5,771 in the first year!

 The beauty of solar power is that once the system is in place it will keep generating energy, with only a very minor decrease in solar output each year.
 After the expense of getting the system installed, you only have to deal with maintenance costs, which tend to be minor – not much beyond keeping the panels clean of dust, pollen and other detritus.
-Contrast that against the expense of buying energy from your utility – on average across the US the cost of energy increases by 3.5% every year.
+Contrast that against the expense of buying energy from your utility – on average in Florida the cost of energy increases by 2% every year.
 More locally, Florida Power and Light (FPL) has asked for a price hike of 24% over the next 3 years!

 In many states, leasing your solar system can be a very attractive option.
 In exchange for a lower long-term payout, many installers offer a zero-down lease – you pay nothing up front.